huggingface/transformers/docs/source/add_new_model.md

 To begin with, you should start by getting a good understanding of the model.

-### Theoretical aspects of brand_new_bert
+### Theoretical aspects of *brand_new_bert*

 #### Paper

-  You should take some time to read brand_new_bert's paper.
+  You should take some time to read *brand_new_bert*'s paper.
   There might be large sections of the paper that are difficult to understand.
   If this is the case, this is fine - don't worry!
-The goal is not to get a deep theoretical understanding of the paper, but to extract the necessary information required to effectively re-implement the model to 🤗Transformers.
+The goal is not to get a deep theoretical understanding of the paper, but to extract the necessary information required to effectively re-implement the model to 🤗 Transformers.
   That being said, you don't have to spend too much time on the theoretical aspects, but rather focus on the practical ones, namely:

-  - What time of model is brand_new_bert?
+  - What type of model is *brand_new_bert*?
 BERT-like encoder-only model?
 GPT2-like decoder-only model?
 BART-like encoder-decoder model?
-  - What are the applications of brand_new_bert?
+  - What are the applications of *brand_new_bert*?
 Text classification?
 Text generation?
-Seq2Seq tasks, *e.g.* summarization?
+Seq2Seq tasks, *e.g.,* summarization?
   - What is the novel feature of the model making it different from BERT or BART (if it's an encoder-decoder model)?
-  - Which of the already existing [🤗Transformers models](https://huggingface.co/transformers/#contents) is most similar to brand_new_bert?
+  - Which of the already existing [🤗 Transformers models](https://huggingface.co/transformers/#contents) is most similar to *brand_new_bert*?
   - What type of tokenizer is used?
-A sentence piece tokenizer?
+A sentencepiece tokenizer?
 Word piece tokenizer?
 Is it the same tokenizer as used for BERT or BART?

  After you feel like you have gotten a good overview of the architecture of the model, you might want to write [name of hugging face teacher] for any questions you might have.